Why today is the best time to outrank Google

 If we try to search for a fairly popular term on Bing like "angular.io", we will see one of it's biggest problems.
 Can you spot it?
 The description is complete nonsense.
 Why is that so?

 But, why should there be anything else than Google if it already lives up to the task?
 Think about it, search engines are one of the most used tools by almost everyone who accesses the internet.
 Yet, the level of competition or new startups entering the space is minuscule if not existing.
 How much money do you think is in that space?
 Google's stock is trading at $1254 as of writing this post (end of August 2018).
 Shouldn't there be a literal gold rush happening right now?

-Let's take a look at the list of "general search engines" aggregated on Wikipedia for multilanguage input.
+Let's take a look at the list of "general search engines".
 We can find the following:

 - Duckduckgo (powerd by Bing)

 - Ecosia (powered by Bing)

 - Munax (discontinued)

 If we remove duplicate entries for Bing, Ask.com, Bing, Exalead, Gigablast and Yandex remain.
 Do you call this competition?
 Especially, if new alternative search engines take the results from Bing and slap on traits like "Privacy oriented" (duckduckgo.com) or "We plant trees" (ecosia.org).
 I don't mind these motives.
 I just don't call this "competition".

 Is there a better search engine than Google?

 A search engine's main goal should be to deliver the most relevant and helpful website / resource for a search query.
 This means actually trying to figure out what the intent of a query is, then look into an index, and select the most fitting entries.
 Google's competitors ultimately lack this quality.